simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

     - type: string
     - length: <50 chars
+    - Computer-readable short name.
+Should not contain any leading numbers, special characters (ex: '&') or spaces.
+Ex: SST

 2. **var_long_name**: descriptive variable name

     - type: string
     - length: <500 chars
+    - Human readable variable name.
+Think of this as a common name for the variable.
+Ex: Sea Surface Temperature

 3. **var_standard_name**: standard variable name (more details in CF Conventions and COARDS Conventions)